rolfbjarne/RolfKvinge.StripReplacement/README.md

 # RolfKvinge.StripReplacement

-This is a NuGet that provides a strip tool with a fix for https://github.com/xamarin/xamarin-macios/issues/19157.
+This is a NuGet that provides a prebuilt strip tool with the fix for https://github.com/xamarin/xamarin-macios/issues/19157 (https://github.com/apple-oss-distributions/cctools/pull/2).

+Note: this is a personal project, not an official project from Microsoft.

 # To build